Beiri22/JS8Call-improved/README.md

 # JS8Call Updates to v2.3.x
-This is, in the flavor of `WSJTX-improved`, an 'improved' version of the original JS8Call, the source code for which can be found at: https://bitbucket.org/widefido/js8call/src/js8call/
+This is, in the flavor of `WSJTX-improved`, an 'improved' version of the original JS8Call, the source code for which is now hosted on this repository.

-I am not the original author, and have no desire to create a fork, add new features, etc. My motivation was to have a native version of JS8Call that would run on my Apple Silicon Mac, using a current version of the Qt and Hamlib libraries.
+I am not the original author, and have no desire to create a fork, add new features, etc. My motivation was to have a native version of JS8Call that would run on my Apple silicon Mac, using a current version of the Qt and Hamlib libraries.
 Along the way, I discovered and corrected a few bugs, and made some minor visual improvements to the UI.